-It seems like for as long as parents have needed to keep their cooped-up children occupied on rainy days, they've had board games to help.
+It seems like for as long as parents have needed to keep their cooped-up children occupied on rainy days, they have had board games to help.
 These games come and go, but which have been around the longest?
 We rounded up some of the world’s oldest board games, which have been played for centuries or in some cases, millennia.
 They have elegant rules, deep strategy, and tactical opportunities, and they all continue to delight modern-day gamers of all ages.

 01 of 05

 Go was first played in China more than 3,000 years ago.
 It’s believed to be the oldest continuously played board game.
-Today, Go is so popular in Japan that newspapers run columns about the game.
+Today, the game is so popular in Japan that newspapers run columns about the game.
 Known as wei ch'i in China and baduk in Korea, it roughly translates to mean "board game of surrounding" or "encircling game."
 It is truly the grandfather of all board games.
-Don’t let this game fool you, the rules may be simple, but the strategy is thought to be more complex than chess!
+Do not let this game fool you, the rules may be simple, but the strategy is thought to be more complex than chess.

 02 of 05

 03 of 05

 Although it appears to be a much simpler game than chess, checkers (in American English) and draughts (in British English) offers plenty of strategic considerations for those who look for them.
 The modern variety is believed to have been derived from a similar Middle Eastern game called alquerque.
 There are a number of variations of checkers that have been played since at least 3000 B.C.
 Great thinkers like Plato and Homer both referenced playing the game.
 Checkerboards have even been found in Egyptian tombs.

 04 of 05

 05 of 05

 With roots dating back to 800 A.D., mahjong is the youngest game on this list.
 Originally a card game, its current form is played with beautifully-etched tiles.
 The modern version of mahjong was probably first played sometime in the 1800s in China.
 Soon after, the game also made its way to England.
-With the advance of technology, it became a very popular computer game and was a preinstalled feature on many computers.
+With the advances in technology, it became a very popular computer game and a preinstalled feature on many computers.